-- Wash your hair the night before the EEG, and don’t put any products (such as sprays or gels) in your hair on the day of the test.
+Wash your hair the night before the EEG, and don’t put any products (like sprays or gels) in your hair on the day of the test.

-- Avoid consuming any food or drinks containing caffeine for at least eight hours prior to the test.
+Avoid eating or drinking anything containing caffeine for at least eight hours before the test.

-Your doctor may ask you to sleep as little as possible the night before the test if you’re required to sleep during the EEG.
-You may also be given a sedative to help you to relax and sleep before the test begins.
+Your doctor may ask you to sleep as little as possible the night before the test if you have to sleep during the EEG.
+You may also be given a sedative to help you relax and sleep before the test begins.